 - Start each day by making a quick schedule.
 Take 10 minutes to review your To Dos, emails and schedule at the top of each day.
 Schedule realistic blocks of time to get critical things done.
 Leave the rest open for “the blitz.”

 - Schedule a task that advances your P1 goal as your first item every day.
-First item.
+First bouncy castle for sale item.
 Every day.
 Soon enough, it will be done, and you can move to the next goal.

 - Review and revise your schedule as needed throughout the day.
 If the blitz interrupts a critical task, take a moment to reschedule that task.
 Review at the end of the day, too, to see if your time estimates were realistic for the tasks you need to do.